 - As you rest and prepare for the next bridge, be sure your spine is neutral.
 This means your lower back is slightly off the ground, respecting the natural curve of your lumbar spine.

 - Do this 10 times with 10 slow, even breaths.

 3. Head-to-Knee Forward Bend

 This is a therapeutic pose for high blood pressure.
-It improves digestion, calms the brain, and stretches the spine, shoulders, backs of the legs, and groin.
+It may improve digestion and calm the brain, while it stretches the spine, shoulders, backs of the legs, and groin.
 Don’t be intimidated by how some people can place their foreheads on their legs.
-Even if you aren’t super bendy (and most of us aren’t), this is a really beneficial pose.
+Even if you aren’t super flexible — most of us aren’t — this is a really beneficial pose.

 - Press your left hand into the crease of your thigh and groin and your right hand into the ground as you inhale and sit up straight.
 Extending your spine, turn your torso just slightly, so your bellybutton is lined up with your right thigh.